 Many businesses are required to meet specific regulations and standards to reduce their liability in a data breach or maintain compliance with industry standards.
 One might assume that meeting these standards is adequate when it comes to cloud security, but that’s not the case.
 Most regulatory requirements only represent the minimum security standards that must be met, meaning that you can usually do much better when it comes to your own cloud security.
 Aim to exceed these requirements, to ensure your data doesn’t fall into the wrong hands.

-Cloud security is complex, and continues to evolve.
+Cloud computing is here to stay, and cloud security is complex, and continues to evolve.
 By avoiding these common assumptions, though, you can keep your cloud safe and functioning even as the attack surface increases.